-Injury or Exposure Code Required
+Inclusion of an Injury or Exposure Code is Essential

-The First Coast education article, posted Sept.
-30, provides a few examples of ICD-10-CM codes that support coverage of a tetanus vaccination (reported with CPT® product codes 90714-90715 and admin codes 90471-90472), including:
+In a September 30 educational article by First Coast, a few instances of ICD-10-CM codes that validate the coverage of a tetanus vaccination (to be reported with CPT® product codes 90714-90715 and administration codes 90471-90472) are provided.
+These examples include:

-S81.812A Laceration without foreign body, left lower leg, initial encounter
+- S81.812A: Laceration without foreign body, left lower leg, initial encounter

-S01.511D Laceration without foreign body of lip, subsequent encounter
+- S01.511D: Laceration without foreign body of lip, subsequent encounter

-S41.141A Puncture wound with foreign body of right upper arm, initial encounter
+- S41.141A: Puncture wound with foreign body of right upper arm, initial encounter

-S61.452A Open bite of left hand, initial encounter
+- S61.452A: Open bite of left hand, initial encounter

-S80.812D Abrasion, left lower leg, subsequent encounter
+- S80.812D: Abrasion, left lower leg, subsequent encounter

-If you are coding/billing for a routine preventive tetanus vaccination, First Coast recommends appending modifier GY Item or service statutorily excluded or does not meet the definition of any Medicare benefit to the claim.
-The MAC will deny the claim, enabling your provider to bill a secondary payer or the patient.
-This is a good time to remind you about the value of the Advanced Beneficiary Notice of Noncoverage form.
+If you are coding or billing for a routine preventive tetanus vaccination, First Coast recommends appending modifier GY “Item or service statutorily excluded or does not meet the definition of any Medicare benefit” to the claim.
+The MAC will issue a denial for the claim, allowing your provider to bill a secondary payer or the patient.
+This serves as a valuable reminder about the significance of the Advanced Beneficiary Notice of Noncoverage form.”